Lost Money in Azure Power? - GuruFocus.com

 Azure Power also reiterated it still was unable to file its annual report for the financial year ending March 31, 2022, after having previously announced its delay on August 12, 2022.

-Following this news, Azure Power stock crashed by 44% on August 29, 2022, causing significant harm to investors.
+Following this news, Azure Power stock crashed by 44%, closing at $5.85 on August 29, 2022, causing significant harm to investors.

 What Should Azure Power Investors Do?